 What is a collaborative group and who are the members?

 A collaborative group of key experts and stakeholders informs the information management and delivery of each Blue Accounting issue.
 Some groups are pre-existing and perform other functions but are working with Blue Accounting to enhance collaboration and track progress.
 Some groups are determined by a policy, some groups were formed specifically to inform a Blue Accounting pilot, and some are a combination of types.
 All groups consist of key experts and stakeholders focused on a particular management issue and delivering relevant information through the Blue Accounting platform.
 Visit the issue pages to learn who is involved with each pilot issue:

 Is Blue Accounting collecting new data?

 No. There is a wealth of existing data for Great Lakes issues.
 Blue Accounting helps collaborative groups aggregate existing data to larger scales and integrate data across multiple metrics to provide a simpler, more complete picture of an issue.
 While Blue Accounting does not intend to collect new data and information, it may reveal gaps and a need for new data and information.

 Who leads Blue Accounting?

-Blue Accounting is a partnership between the Great Lakes Commission (GLC) and The Nature Conservancy (TNC).
-Though the GLC and TNC manage and lead Blue Accounting, each issue is directed or advised by a group of key experts and stakeholders.
+Blue Accounting is convened by the Great Lakes Commission (Commission), a binational interstate compact agency established by the Great Lakes Basin Compact in 1955.
+Though the Commission convenes Blue Accounting, each issue is directed or advised by a group of key experts and stakeholders.
 You can learn more about the people powering these groups on the issue pages:

 How is Blue Accounting funded?

-Blue Accounting receives funding support from the Charles Stewart Mott Foundation, the Fred A. and Barbara M. Erb Family Foundation, the Joyce Foundation, and the Herbert H. and Grace A. Dow Foundation.
+Blue Accounting receives funding support from the Charles Stewart Mott Foundation, the Fred A. and Barbara M. Erb Family Foundation, the Joyce Foundation, the Herbert H. and Grace A. Dow Foundation, and The Nature Conservancy.